-Graham Ikin designs and makes stylish contemporary furniture at his home and workshop in the Cotswolds.
+Graham Ikin – bespoke furniture designer, makes stylish contemporary furniture at his home and workshop in the Cotswolds.
 He believes that the involvement of the client in the creative process results in the design of unique pieces of furniture which not only meet individual needs but are also enjoyed for many years to come.

 The care that he takes is evident in the subtle features of every commission; a chamfer here, a small inlay there or perhaps a hidden compartment, to lift and differentiate.
 Every design piece is special!

 A complete PDF catalogue of all the current designs from Graham Ikin is available to download and view here!